Clemapfel/jluna/docs/manual.md

 Both these template arguments directly correspond to the Julia-side parameters of `Base.Array{T, N}`.

 Note that we have declared the Julia-side vector `[1, 2, 3, 4]` to be of value-type `Int64`.
 This is important, because we specified the C++-side array to also have that value-type.
-On construction, `jluna::Array` will check if the value types match (that is, wether for all elements `e_n` in the Julia-side array, it holds that `e_n <: T`).
+On construction, `jluna::Array` will check if the value types match (that is, whether for all elements `e_n` in the Julia-side array, it holds that `e_n <: T`).
 If they do not, an exception is thrown.

 Because the match does not have to be exact (see the section on [type ordering](#type-order)), we can simply declare the value type to be `Any`.
 This lets us move any assortment of objects into the same array. jluna provides a typedef for this: